ofek/asciinema.github.io/docs/manual/cli/configuration.md

 [api]

 ; API server URL, default: https://asciinema.org
-; If you run your own instance of asciinema-server then set its address here ; It can also be overriden by setting ASCIINEMA_API_URL environment variable url = https://asciinema.example.com
+; If you run your own instance of asciinema server then set its address here ; It can also be overriden by setting ASCIINEMA_API_URL environment variable url = https://asciinema.example.com